theskyinflames/Go-in-a-shot/README.md

 A brief and fucking fast guide to introduce yourself in Go on a dirty way.

 ## Step 0 - Install Go in your system
 This step varies for each OS (Linux, windos, iOS) and platform (Intel/amd, ARM, ..).
-Look this at [Go, getting started](https://golang.org/doc/install)
+Look it here [Go, getting started](https://golang.org/doc/install)

 ## Step 1 - Understanding the Go context
 Prepare your system to write Go code and manage your workspaces correctly.
-Look this at [How to Write Go Code](https://golang.org/doc/code.html)
+Look it here [How to Write Go Code](https://golang.org/doc/code.html)

 ## Step 2 - Ide configuration
 If you are a true programmer, you'll use [Vi](https://blog.gopheracademy.com/vimgo-development-environment/), on the other hand, if you are and hipster programmer, surely you'll prefer [IntelliJ + Go plugin](http://networkstatic.net/installing-golang-ide-support-intellij/).
 Another good option is [Sublime Text + GoSublime](http://www.wolfe.id.au/2015/03/05/using-sublime-text-for-go-development).
 In any case, to developing Go software, you only need a text editor and a console to build and execute your code.